-The Defaults folder serves the purpose of storing all defaults for Tracks, Devices, Effects, Slicing to MIDI and more: this will be the default settings each time you will load the corresponding device or use the corresponding feature.
+The Defaults folder stores all your preferred defaults for Tracks, Devices, Effects, Slicing to MIDI and more: this will be the default setting each time you will load a device or feature.

-The grooves folder is the place to store your own Grooves, which change the "rhythmic feel" of warped Audio Clips or MIDI Clips.
+The grooves folder where your own Grooves are stored, which change the rhythmic feel of warped Audio Clips or MIDI Clips.

 You can extract a groove from a warped audio file based on the detected transients by right clicking on the sample waveform and choosing "Extract Groove" from the context menu.
 You can do the same on a MIDI Clip, by right clicking anywhere in the MIDI Note Editor, in order to extract the Groove information from a MIDI recording.

 After having extracted a groove, this will appear in the Groove Pool of the loaded Live Set.

 Now you can right click on the Groove name to rename it.
 You can also click the little disk icon at the right of the Groove's name to save it in the corresponding folder in your User Library.

-The Presets folder is the place where all your Instruments, MIDI and Audio Effects Presets are stored by default when saving a Preset.
+The Presets folder is the place where all your Instrument, Max for Live, MIDI and Audio Effect Presets are stored when you save a custom preset.

 Devices which use samples (such as Simpler or Sampler) will also require you to save the referenced samples (once more, this behavior can be specified under Preferences→Library→Browser Behavior).

 Those samples will also be stored in the Samples folder.

 All the referenced samples when saving a Default, an Instrument or a Live Set in the User Library will be stored here.
-A separate folder for recorded samples or processed samples will be created as soon as Samples will be saved, depending on their source.
+A separate folder for recorded samples or processed samples will be created as soon as Samples are saved, depending on their source.